Probate Q&A Series

 • Injunction or Declaratory Relief: Beneficiaries can ask for a court order preventing further mismanagement or clarifying the fiduciary’s duties.
 Courts may enter injunctions to stop unauthorized transactions and issue declarations on proper interpretation of trust terms.

-• Civil Lawsuit for Damages: If mismanagement causes significant financial loss, beneficiaries may file a civil suit against the trustee or executor.
-They can recover compensatory damages for losses plus interest and court costs.
+• Civil Lawsuit for Damages: If mismanagement causes significant financial loss, beneficiaries may file a civil action against the trustee or personal representative.
+They may seek recovery for losses caused by the breach, and other appropriate relief as allowed by law.

 • Criminal Remedies: In cases involving theft, embezzlement or conversion of trust or estate assets, beneficiaries may report the misconduct to law enforcement or the district attorney’s office.
 Criminal charges can include misdemeanor or felony offenses under North Carolina law.